mfg92/hugo-shortcode-gallery/README.md

 When the users clicks on an image, a lightbox shows up displaying the clicked image in large using the whole available space.
 If the image contains a title or description there will be a top bar displaying that.
-If the `showExif` option is set to "true", some parts of the image's EXIF data will be shown on the bottom bar e.g.: "Canon EOS 80D + EF100-400mm f/4.5-5.6L IS II USM 400mm f/8 1/400sec ISO 2500".
+If the `showExif` option is set to `true` (without quotes), some parts of the image's EXIF data will be shown on the bottom bar e.g.: "Canon EOS 80D + EF100-400mm f/4.5-5.6L IS II USM 400mm f/8 1/400sec ISO 2500".
 The EXIF display will only work if you add following lines to your *config.toml*:
 ```TOML
 [imaging.exif]